 - add sweetener of your choice to taste , leave out for Whole30 and swap the lemon juice with orange juice instead.

-Serve immediately with more chopped pecans and crumbled vegan feta, if desired.
+Serve immediately with more nuts and crumbled vegan feta, if desired.